 How to blend car paint

-Blending is probably on of the biggest challenges for painters today, learning to blend is ultimately learned through experience, but here are a few tips to help make life a bit easier:
+Blending is probably one of the biggest challenges for painters today, learning to blend is ultimately learned through experience, but here are a few tips to help make life a bit easier:

 1. Use a similar undercoat – by choosing an undercoat that is close to your topcoat you can decrease the amount of paint required for coverage, this leads to more blending space and less overspray to paint over

 .
-Choosing an undercoat with a closer value is more important then a closer hue.
+Choosing an undercoat with a closer value is more important than a closer hue.

 2. Use an Orientation Coat – this will fill in the scratches on the surface and give your high metallic colors a better area to land on.
 This will help keep your base landing better and blending easier.

-3. Angle Blends – this helps building up material all in one area.
+3. Angle Blends – this helps from building up material all in one area.

 4. Use the Best Lighting Possible – if you can’t see it, ya can’t blend it!